 The Large Grants Opportunity of the Ambassador’s Fund for Cultural Preservation was established by the U.S. Department of State’s Bureau of Educational and Cultural Affairs to help countries preserve their cultural heritage and to demonstrate U.S. respect for different cultures around the world.
 The minimum on the Amount of Awards for the large grants program is U.S. $200,000.
 The maximum amount for Awards is $800,000 per project.
 In 2018, awards made through this program for new large-scale projects have ranged from $200,000 to $800,000 with an average award amount of $600,000.
 Please note that this program is separate from the AFCP small grants process.

 More information and application guidelines for the Large Grants Opportunity

 Notification of Funding

 After reviewing the proposals, the U.S. Ambassador to Russia will choose and submit the most compelling proposals to the State Department for final consideration.
-Applicants will be notified of the embassy’s selection by February 2, 2018.
-Final notification of selection by the Ambassador’s Fund for Cultural Preservation Cultural Heritage Center is expected in Summer 2018.
+Applicants will be notified of the embassy’s selection by Friday, February 15, 2019, 11:59 p.m.
+Eastern time.
+Final notification of selection by the Ambassador’s Fund for Cultural Preservation Cultural Heritage Center is expected in late spring or summer 2019.

 For further information about AFCP worldwide, please visit: